manfredspitze/try-except-starter/try-except-explanation.md

 - The **`try`** block contains code that might cause an exception.
 - The **`except`** block contains code that handles the exception if it occurs.

-You can catch specific types of exceptions, such as `ZeroDivisionError` or `ValueError`, or catch any exception using a generic `except` clause.
+It's always a good idea to try to catch specific types of exceptions, such as `ZeroDivisionError` or `ValueError`.

+That way, you can let the user know what the problem was with the script.

 ---